Christain-Pugh/Fifa-21-Data-Cleaning/README.md

 5. I divided the Month, Day, and Year from the Joined column.
 This was more so done as an excercise in Python since the joined column had the dates represented as a mix of string, integer, and characters that would need seperated and removed in order to properly move all the data into seperate columns.

-6. I used my convert_to_full_value function written earlier to conver the Wage of each player into an integer with no euro symbol, once again to assist in potential aggregation.
+6. I used my convert_to_full_value function written earlier to convert the Wage of each player into an integer with no euro symbol, once again to assist in potential aggregation.

 7. I then dropped the 'Weight_Value', 'Height_cm', 'Loan Date End', 'Unit', 'Converted_Weight', and 'Value' since they were no longer needed in my now cleaned data set.